System Akvile Guide to Post-Pill Acne

 The first step is to cleanse.
 Look for a gentle cleanser with Salicylic Acid and apply this on damp skin in the morning and the evening.

 The next step is to exfoliate.
-We recommend using an acid exfoliant as acid exfoliants are much more gentle than scrubs and gently remove dead skin cells and bacteria leaving your skin feeling rejuvenated and fresh.
-All you need to do with an acid exfoliant is apply it in a thin layer after cleansing, let it sit for 10 minutes before rinsing off with water.
+We recommend using a mild acid exfoliant to gently remove dead skin cells and bacteria, leaving your skin feeling rejuvenated and fresh.
+We use a gentle leave-on exfoliant with azelaic acid in our Starter Set.
+All you need to do is apply it in a thin layer after cleansing, let it sit for 60 seconds to absorb, and then continue with your routine.
+No need to wash off!

 Some days you will need a spot treatment to target breakouts and pimples that just popped up overnight!
 On these days, our handy SOS treatment will be your best friend.
 Look for an oil based treatment and apply as often as you need to, throughout the day.